Worst to First Jerseys: The Los Angeles Kings

 Why this jersey should be ranked 1st: Legacy.
 Success is a powerful tool in making people gloss over any design flaws.
-Would everyone love the Canadiens’ logo if it hadn’t been word while lifting the Cup 24 times?
-Maybe, but probably not.
+Would everyone love the Canadiens’ logo and jersey if it hadn’t been worn while lifting the Cup 24 times?
+Maybe, but probably not as much.
 What about the Oilers?
 Everybody loves the fact they brought back the original colours in the last couple years because it harkens back to a better time.
 True, the Kings never won the Cup wearing these jerseys, but again, it was the first time in the team’s history that they were truly a Cup contender and a dominant force in the league after years and years of relative mediocrity.
 And some of the most historical moments for the entire league came with Gretzky wearing this jersey.
 It’s a celebrated jersey.

 But there’s other reasons too.
 The striping on the jersey is simple, strong and consistent.
 It’s nothing very exciting or ground-breaking, but that’s a good thing when using a colour palette like black, grey and white.
 It’s been selected to be unique and intimidating, so the jersey design played to that well.
 No patches, no extra swooping lines, no bad fonts on the nameplates, just a solid and intimidating jersey.
 And the best one the Kings have ever worn.

 Jersey Recommendation: #20 Robitaille.
 Sure, Gretzky’s the obvious choice for this jersey, but he’s not the quintessential LA King, having had more success with the Oilers before leaving for other cities.
 Luc Robitaille however bleeds black and grey, and purple and gold, and black/grey/purple.
-In fact, he’s worn 5 of the 7 jerseys on this list.
+In fact, he’s worn the majority of the jerseys on this list.
 He may not be the best player to ever wear a Kings jersey, but he is more a part of the franchise than anyone else so far and these were his prime years.
 Get it in the road blacks.